HerQ04/Melytanulas/README.md

 training.ipynb: Loading the previously downloaded dataset and training the modell.
 Saving the generated pictures for testing along with the best performing modell weights into the results folder

-test.ipynb: Testing the generated images in the results folder
+test.ipynb: Testing the generated images with the results folder